bongo227/Atomical/doc/doc_gen.md

 The 80's broght alot of refinement such as the idea of organizing code into modules which helped make large code bases more maintainable and generic programming which meant programmers could write functions that worked for many diffrent types rather than many functions for each possible type.
 Computer instrubtion sets got smaller and more efficent which lead way to many improvements in the speed of programs which meant more advance systems could be designed.

-The explosive growth of the internet in the 90's caused widespread devleopment and use of scripting languages, espsicaly javascript which powers almost all of the interactive portions of websites to this day.
-Other developments included the integrated development enviroment which packaged all the languages tool into a text editor which made programming easier and faster.
-Garbage collection meant that memory no longer needed to be managed by the programmer, instead the runtime would detect when data was not being used and recycle for when the programmer needed new memory.
+The explosive growth of the internet in the 90's caused widespread development and use of scripting languages, especially JavaScript which powers almost all of the interactive portions of websites to this day.
+Other developments included the integrated development environment which packaged all the languages tool into a text editor which made programming easier and faster.
+Garbage collection meant that memory no longer needed to be managed by the programmer, instead the run time would detect when data was not being used and recycle for when the programmer needed new memory.

-Since then concurrent constructs such as callbacks and langauge level scedulers for light weight threads meant that programs could more easily take advantage of a modern processor with many cores.
+Since then concurrent constructs such as callbacks and language level schedulers for light weight threads meant that programs could more easily take advantage of a modern processor with many cores.
 The idea of open source where programmers would post the code online so anyone could use and improve the software.
-OpenCL and CUDA allowed programmers to write massively parralel software for the GPU.
+OpenCL and CUDA allowed programmers to write massively parallel software for the GPU.

 ### Research
 In terms of the languages design I looked at several languages with similar goals as mine and read through their specifications including: [Rust<sup>[1]</sup>](#1), [Go<sup>[2]</sup>](#2), [D<sup>[3]</sup>](#3) and [F#<sup>[4]</sup>](#4).
-I looked at their syntax and the design disicions behind them in order the judge what code should look like.
+I looked at their syntax and the design decision behind them in order the judge what code should look like.

 ### Syntax
 Compared to C modern programming languages use a lot less characters to describe the instructions which make the final program.
-By using less character it becomes alot faster to read through the source code in order to understand the logic, which intern makes the language easier to use and faster to develop in.
+By using less character it becomes a lot faster to read through the source code in order to understand the logic, which intern makes the language easier to use and faster to develop in.
 With Fur, I wanted to explore some of these modern ideas and how they can be implemented.

 #### Type inference
-In go, most varibles dont need a type because their type can be infered:
+In go, most variables do not need a type because their type can be inferred:
 ```go
 foo := 123
 ```
 In this case foo will be an `int` type since the value on the right hand side is an integer.
-If you want to be more explicit you can use the longer form varible declaration:
+If you want to be more explicit you can use the longer form variable declaration:
 ```go
 var foo int = 123
 ```
-The infered type is much quicker to type and just as easy to read, healping to reduce the character count of the source code.
+The inferred type is much quicker to type and just as easy to read, helping to reduce the character count of the source code.

-#### Semicolons and parentiesis
+#### Semicolons and parenthesis
-Most languages use semi colons to tell the compiler that the current statement has ended and everyting after the semicolon is interpreted as a seperate statment.
+Most languages use semi colons to tell the compiler that the current statement has ended and everything after the semicolon is interpreted as a separate statement.
 In more modern languages like python, their are no semicolons anywhere in the language.
 Instead python uses spaces and new lines to signify the start and end of each statement and block.

 Go uses semicolons only in a few places such as for loops:
 ```go
 for i := 0; i < 10; i++ {}
 ```
-Here each part of the for loop is seperate by semicolons just like C, however for most statements new lines are used as in python to signify the end of a statement.
+Here each part of the for loop is separate by semicolons just like C, however for most statements new lines are used as in python to signify the end of a statement.

-Another thing to note is the lack of parentiesis around the for loop.
+Another thing to note is the lack of parenthesis around the for loop.
 The lack of brackets helps to further eliminate useless syntax which only hinders the programmer.
-The side effect of ommiting semicolons and brackets is that the source code is much more complex to parse since the compiler must insert semicolons before the syntax can be parsed (or use some other method to deal with the lack of semicolons).
+The side effect of committing semicolons and brackets is that the source code is much more complex to parse since the compiler must insert semicolons before the syntax can be parsed (or use some other method to deal with the lack of semicolons).

 #### Function definitions
 I decided to create my own syntax for function definitions inspired partly by functional programming languages.
 ```
 proc bar :: int foo -> float
 ```
-The double semi colon is used to provide a clear divider between the name and the arguments, this clear line of seperation helps when skimming though the source code in order to find a function with a certain name.
-Also the arrow that seperates the arguments and return type reinforces the consept of a function, to take input and transform it into output.
+The double semi colon is used to provide a clear divider between the name and the arguments, this clear line of separation helps when skimming though the source code in order to find a function with a certain name.
+Also the arrow that separates the arguments and return type reinforces the concept of a function, to take input and transform it into output.

 #### Keywords
 Golang has [25 keywords<sup>[2]</sup>](#2) which helps make it's easy/quick to learn, simple to read and less keywords are reserved so it's simpler to name some constructs.
 The obvious drawback is the reduced expressiveness compared to languages like C# and Java which have many more keywords.
-Fur will be closer to Go in terms of the small pool of keywords in favor of a more simpler and clearer expression of logic.
+Fur will be closer to Go in terms of the small pool of keywords in favour of a more simpler and clearer expression of logic.

 #### Symbols
 Functional languages like F# tend to use far more symbols to express their logic.
 Symbols make smaller code and less visual noise however they create a steeper learning curve since they are less descriptive and often unique to each language.
 Fur should feel familiar, sharing most of the symbols from C based languages.

 #### Operator overloading
-C++ and Java both have operator overloading which makes their source code easy to read in code bases that use things like arbitrarily wide integers, vectors and matrices with complex mathmatical operations.
+C++ and Java both have operator overloading which makes their source code easy to read in code bases that use things like arbitrarily wide integers, vectors and matrices with complex mathematical operations.
 The problem is operator overloading is easily abused by hiding complex computations behind a simple looking operator.
 For example in the case of a two arbitrary length integers being multiplied, memory allocations and complex loops are invoked which isn't obvious from the call site.
-To help to programmer reason about the performance and create fast efficent code fur will opt for no function overloading.
+To help to programmer reason about the performance and create fast efficient code fur will opt for no function overloading.

 #### Syntax objectives
 * Parse the definition syntax